National-Clinical-Cohort-Collaborative/Data-Ingestion-and-Harmonization/cms_pipeline/README.md

+# Centers for Medicare & Medicaid Services (CMS) claims data linked with the National COVID Cohort Collaborative (N3C) electronic health record (EHR) dataset.
-CMS pipeline - transformation of CMS claim datasets to OMOP CDM v5.3.1
+## CMS pipeline - transformation of CMS claim datasets to OMOP CDM v5.3.1

 This work was given a distinction under the **Best Community Contribution Honoree**